WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 | Financing | Cash Collateral (no DIP) |

-Jean Nidetch and the Weight Watchers Origin
+Jean Nidetch and the Weight Watchers Origin.

 In 1963, Nidetch incorporated Weight Watchers International, Inc. with her husband Marty and two friends, Al and Felice Lippert.
 Members paid to attend weekly group meetings with weigh-ins, discussion, and the Weight Watchers eating plan.
 Franchise agreements enabled expansion, and within a decade Weight Watchers held meetings in major U.S. cities and international markets.